 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Sunset Sherbert x Kush Mints as an “outstanding” indica strain from Trulieve.
+Overall, I would best describe Sunset Sherbert x Kush Mints as an “excellent” indica strain from Trulieve.

 First impression of the “Cultivar Collection” is great – I will be back to try other strains in this lineup in the future.
 I hope this review was useful to you all – stay tuned for all the latest strain reviews from Trulieve and other MMTCs!